NKID00/CryptocurrencyPriceDataset/README.md

 ## Preprocessed data

-Preprocessed data is a 1d numpy array which has prices ordered by timestamp.
+Preprocessed data is a 1d NumPy array which has prices ordered by timestamp.
 Each value is the price 1 second later than the pervious one.
 The first price matches timestamp 0 (2020-06-01T00:00:00.000000Z).